UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

-Because DataCrates could be created at many different stages in the research data lifecycle there is a very minimal mandated minimum set of metadata, the only compulsory metadata is a creation date, a contact person (or role) and a description of the data.
+Because DataCrates could be created at many different stages in the research data lifecycle there is a very minimal mandated minimum set of metadata, the only compulsory metadata is:
+*  a creation date
+*  a contact person (which could be done by role) and a
+* description of the data.

 Future versions of this specification will allow for profiles to be specified that are appropriate to a range of services.

-There are a number of existing metadata and packaging standards in this area but no single spec joining packaging with linked-data-ready metadata standard that covers the range of common concerns for research data, particularly in an academic context where it is important to be able to associate data with funded research projects and publications.
+There are a number of existing metadata and packaging standards in this area but no single standard joining packaging with linked-data-ready metadata that covers the range of common concerns for research data in an academic context, where it is important to be able to associate data with funded research projects and publications.

+## Examples

+There are examples of DataCrates in the [samples] directory.

 ## Defintions